• Skip to primary navigation

 Instructions

-• Stir together the dry ingredients in a medium mixing bowl and set aside.
+- Stir together the flour, baking soda and powder, salt and cinnamon in a medium mixing bowl and set aside.

-• Form the dough into 75-gram balls, about two inches or slightly over 1/4 cup in size, and place 4" apart on the prepared baking sheet.
+- Form the dough into 1/4 cup (75-gram) balls, about two inches or slightly over 1/4 cup in size, and place 4" apart on the prepared baking sheet.
 Press the balls down slightly with the palm of your hand.
 If your dough is too soft to roll into balls, refrigerate for about 30 minutes or until scoopable.

 Notes